 To all of my single friends (and to myself), let’s not hope in some idea of what we think could be good for our little lives, let’s hope in Christ alone.
 God’s plans for the hardest life of singleness are better than your plans for even the best marriage.
 “Oh, the depth of the riches and wisdom and knowledge of God!
 How unsearchable are his judgments and how inscrutable his ways” (Rom 12:33).
 My dear friends, life on this fallen earth is temporary.
 Marriage is temporary.
 But God.
 He says, “I am the Alpha and the Omega . . . who is and who was and who is to come, the Almighty” (Rev 1:8).
 Look to the eternal him.

-Amy Evenson is a daughter, a sister and is launching "Life Together: a Women's Theology Fellowship" at her church.
-She is the Executive Assistant to Dr. Heath Lambert at First Baptist Church in Jacksonville, Florida.
+Amy Evenson is the Executive Assistant to Dr. Heath Lambert at First Baptist Church in Jacksonville, Florida.